As the title says, “Hello and Welcome!”

-Thank you for being a person who wants to be brave and strong, who wants to make a difference (I know that about you already just because you’re here and still reading).
+And thank you for being a person who wants to be brave,strong, and safe – who wants to make a difference in your life and the lives of those you care about.
+(I know that about you already because you’re here and still reading).

 Working to make the world a little better,